 Girls' Education in Andkhoi

 In Andkhoi the first girls' school was built in the 1950s.
 Apart from going to this school, the girls' only chance to study was with the help of the mullah.
 In the big cities, especially in Kabul, Herat and Mazar-e-Sharif, girls went to school and also to university, especially in the years 1960 to 1980 when the war interupted and destroyed this development.
 Approximately 80 to 90 % of the women in Afghanistan are illiterate.
-Since the end of Taliban rule the number of girls who are attending school is rising steadily but further help is needed.
+The number of girls who are attending school is rising steadily but further help is needed.
 We are supporting girls' schools in Andkhoi and the surrounding villages and in Mazar-e-Sharif.
 Furthermore, we offer preparatory courses for girls who would like to attend university.
 For older girls who had not had a chance to attend school, we offer home courses (see below).